- September 20, 2021

 Besides the wild game, the sight of the primates of the pearl is not be forgotten on a Uganda safari.
 Uganda has six major primate destinations located in the western circuit of the country.

-Mgahinga national park is Kisoro is Uganda’s second gorilla destination.
+Located nearest Kisoro is Uganda’s second gorilla destination.
 It has only one habituated gorilla family available for trekking in its forest.
-The gorilla habituation experience is as well another activity to on from the Batwa cultural and gorilla trekking in the park.

-Other primates in kibale include L’hoest monkeys, red Colobus monkeys, Grey checked mangabey, red tailed monkey, black and white Colobus monkeys and olive baboons.
+Other primates in Kibale include L’hoest monkeys, red Colobus monkeys, Grey checked mangabey, redtailed monkey, black/white Colobus monkeys.
+Not forgetting the olive baboons.

-Budongo forest near Murchison falls national park in north western Uganda, is another primate destination of the pearl.
+near Murchison falls national park in north western Uganda, is another primate destination of the pearl.
 Chimpanzee tracking is the most prominent activity in this forest.
-The densely populated forest with giant mahogany trees and other fauna favor the primates of the robust chimpanzees in the robust.
+The densely populated forest with giant mahogany trees and other fauna favor the primates of the robust chimpanzees.

-A visit to Budongo forest for a primate encounter can add up and enhance the safari experience to Murchison falls National Park.
+A visit to Budongo forest for a primate encounter can enhance the safari experience to Murchison falls National Park.

-The kyambura gorge north east of Queen Elizabeth national park in western Uganda is a sister chimpanzee destination together with Kibale Park and Budongo forest.
-The thick and densely forested gorge in Queen Elizabeth Park offers the chimpanzee tracking activity on a primate safari in Uganda.
+The Kyambura Gorge northeast of Queen Elizabeth national park is yet another chimpanzee destination together with Kibale and Budongo forest.
+The thick, dense forested gorge in Queen Elizabeth Park offers the chimpanzee tracking activity on a primate safari in Uganda.

-The chimpanzees and primates in the kyambura gorge are hard to sight due to the thick forest where the find out from making chimpanzee tracking in this area a bit different compared to other areas.
+The chimpanzees and other primates in the kyambura gorge are hard to sight due to the thick forest.
+Tracking chimps in this area is quite different from all other mentioned places.

 Never the less, to compliment a wildlife visit in Queen Elizabeth national park, an enroute visit to kyambura gorge surely rewards from the breathtaking views of the gorge from the nature walks.

-The Uganda wildlife conservation education centre cannot be forgotten when mentioning primate encounters in Uganda.
-It is located in Entebbe just a view kilometers from Kampala, is a best option for a near primate encounter near Kampala.
+The Uganda wildlife conservation education center cannot be forgotten when mentioning primate encounters in Uganda.

-A lot of wildlife and primates are located at the centre.
-A simple excursion in a day is enough to sight all the primates at the Uganda wildlife conservation centre.
-Primates at this centre include the red tailed monkey, patas monkey, olive baboon, Rwenzori black and white Colobus and chimpanzees.
+A lot of wildlife and primates are located at the center.
+A simple excursion in a day is enough to sight all the primates at the Uganda wildlife conservation center.
+Primates at this center include the red tailed monkey, patas monkey, olive baboon, Rwenzori black and white Colobus and chimpanzees.

 Ngamba island chimpanzee sanctuary is another home to the chimpanzees in Uganda.
 An up close encounter with the 49 chimpanzees of the sanctuary is a rewarding experience while at this island.

-Primate safaris in Uganda are available whole round.
-Tourists interested in gorilla trekking, chimpanzee tracking, monkey encounters or golden monkey tracking are requested to possess paid permits to engage in these activities.
+Primate safaris in Uganda are available whole year round.
+Tourists interested in gorilla, chimpanzee and golden monkey tracking are requested to possess paid permits to engage in these activities.

-Uganda is a habitat of 20 primate species distributed in the primate destinations of Uganda.
-Primates in uganda include; eastern mountain gorillas, golden monkeys, chimpanzees, white and black Colobus monkeys, L’hoest monkeys, vervet monkeys, olive baboons, red tailed monkeys, blue monkey’s , grey checked mangabey, patas monkeys, De Brazza’s monkey, Potto and the Bush baby.
+Uganda is a habitat of 20 primate species distributed beautifully across the country.
+Primates in Uganda include; eastern mountain gorillas, golden monkeys, chimpanzees, white and black Colobus monkeys, L’hoest monkeys and vervet-monkeys.
+Others include olive baboons, red-tailed monkeys, blue monkey’s , grey checked mangabey, patas monkeys, De Brazza’s monkey and the Bush baby.